 Financial assets within the scope of IAS 39 Financial Instruments: Recognition and Measurement are classified as either financial assets at fair value through profit or loss, or loans and receivables, or held-to-maturity investments, or available-for-sale financial assets, or derivatives designated as hedging instruments in an effective hedge, as appropriate.
-The Company determines the classification of its financial assets at initial recognition.
+The Group determines the classification of its financial assets at initial recognition.

-Financial assets are recognised initially at fair value, plus, in the case of financial assets not at fair value through profit or loss, directly attributable transaction costs.
+Financial assets are recognised initially at fair value, plus, in the case of investments not at fair value through profit or loss, directly attributable transaction costs.

-Purchases or sales of financial assets that require delivery of assets within the period generally established by regulation or convention in the market place (regular purchases) are recognised on the trade (transaction) date, which is the date that the Company commits to purchase or sell the asset.
+Purchases or sales of financial assets that require delivery of assets within the period generally established by regulation or convention in the market place (regular purchases) are recognised on the trade (transaction) date, which is the date that the Group commits to purchase or sell the asset.

-Financial assets of the Company include cash and cash equivalents, loans granted, trade and other receivables.
+Financial assets of the Group include cash and cash equivalents, loans granted, trade and other receivables.

-- 2.2 Summary of significant accounting policies (continued) - d) Financial instruments initial recognition and subsequent measurement (continued)
+d) Financial instruments - initial recognition and subsequent measurement (continued)